This article was published on the 15th June 2021:

 What about 2022?

-We are working on moving all of the artists over to their respective days in 2022 and the themes will stay the same.
+All artists have moved over to their respective days in 2022 and the themes will stay the same.

 Old School Dance Anthems Day: Friday 13th August 2021 > Friday 12th August 2022